 Most of us are fine in any of these family, social, or community settings.
 But when it comes to networking for a job we panic.
 In this context we forget too often that networking is about building productive relationships that in turn can lead to great job opportunities.

-One of the biggest "networking failures" is when you only think that networking is all about you getting others to help you get a job.
+One of the biggest "networking failures" is when you think that networking is only about you getting others to help you get a job.